UCL-RITS/rc-docs/Terms_and_Conditions.md

 Users are required to acknowledge their use of Legion and associated research computing services in any publications describing research that has been conducted, in any part, on Legion.

-All support requests should be sent by e-mail to <rc-support@ucl.ac.uk>.
+All support requests should be sent by e-mail to <mailto:rc-support@ucl.ac.uk>.